albornet/ctxai/README.md

 2. Clone the repository to your local machine:

    ```
-   git clone <repository-url>
+   git clone https://github.com/albornet/ctxai.git  # or git@github.com:albornet/ctxai.git
-   cd <repository-directory>
+   cd ctxai
    ```

 3. To build and start the project using Docker Compose, run:

    ```
-   docker-compose up --build
+   docker-compose up --build  # or docker-compose build, followed by docker-compose up
    ```

-   This command builds the Docker images and starts the services defined in your `docker-compose.yml` file.
-It's a simple way to get the environment set up without manually installing dependencies.
+   This will build the Docker images and starts the service defined in `docker-compose.yml`.
+It's a simple way to get the environment set up without manually installing dependencies, and to interact with the pipeline as a webservice (see below).

 #### Installing Environment with Droplet